2022 Copa América of Beach Soccer

-The 2022 Copa América de Beach Soccer (known natively in Spanish as the Copa América de Futbol Playa) was the third edition of the Copa América de Beach Soccer, an international beach soccer competition in South America, contested between the men's national teams of the members of CONMEBOL.
+The 2022 Copa América of Beach Soccer (known natively in Spanish as the Copa América de Futbol Playa) was the third edition of the Copa América of Beach Soccer, an international beach soccer competition in South America, contested between the men's national teams of the members of CONMEBOL.

 The competition was organised by South American football's governing body, CONMEBOL; other beach soccer events under the "Copa América" title took place during 1994–99, 2003 and 2012–14, however this incarnation is the first to be officially organised and sanctioned by CONMEBOL.

 The tournament was hosted by Paraguay in Luque (Asunción), between 21 and 29 May.
 The tournament returned for the first time in four years after the last scheduled edition in 2020 was cancelled due to the effects of the COVID-19 pandemic in South America.

 Brazil were the two-time defending champions, but lost in the final to hosts Paraguay who won their first ever title, and claimed the first CONMEBOL competition victory by any senior Paraguayan team since the 1979 Copa América.